Accounting for Measurement Bias: A New Framework for Reliable Country Ranking in Large-Scale Educational Assessments: Proposed Method

 \subsection{Proposed Estimator}

-If the true model satisfies the $L_1$-norm-based sparsity condition, Condition~\ref{cond:ML1}, then its parameter estimation becomes straightforward.
+If the true model satisfies the $L_1$-norm-based sparsity condition, Assumption~\ref{cond:ML1}, then its parameter estimation becomes straightforward.
 In what follows, we propose an estimator that is statistically consistent and computationally efficient.

 Let